davidmpickett/ufo50-party-ufo/README.md

-# UFO 50 Mod - Party UFO: A Remix of Party House
+# UFO 50 Mod - Party UFO: A Party House Remix
 - Replaces normal Party House guests with other characters from UFO 50.
   - Currently 16/46 guests have been replaced with new graphics and names
   - Many guests have had their stats and abilities changed